 The University of Sheffield has been presented with the Conviron Green Leaf Award™.
 Matthew Gilroy, Conviron’s Territory Manager for the United Kingdom was on hand to present the award to Timo Blake, Controlled Environment Facilities Manager and Professor Duncan Cameron, from the Department of Animal and Plant Sciences.

 “We have a long working relationship with the University of Sheffield and are pleased to recognize the University’s commitment to the important work of advancing plant science research.
 Conviron and Argus are honored to be the technology supplier of choice and delighted that in so doing we are supporting the University’s overall sustainability strategy” stated Gilroy.

 The University of Missouri is enhancing its plant biology program with a major US$28.2 million expansion of a state-of-the-art research greeenhouse and plant growth chamber facility.

 The new facility will have 22,880 square feet (2,126 square meters) of research greenhouse space, with some of the greenhouse modules featuring plant growth height of up to 21 feet, 6 inches (6.5 meters) - the tallest on the MU campus.

 The new plant growth chambers will control lighting, temperature, humidity and carbon dioxide.
 The facility will feature 9,385 square feet (872 square meters) of space for controlled environment plant growth research and include seed storage and drying rooms as well.
 The project is expected to be completed by summer 2019.

-The objective of this blog is to provide insight on the technologies associated with plant growth chambers around the world by showcasing their usage in Universities, institutes and other research centers of excellence.
+The purpose of this blog is to provide insight into the technologies associated with plant growth chambers around the world by showcasing their usage in universities, institutes and other research centers of excellence.